openSUSE/pesign-obs-integration/README.md

 BuildRequires: pesign-obs-integration
 ```

+BRP_PESIGN_PACKAGES can optionally be defined to restrict repacking to a subset
+of packages of choice.

 Debian packages need to add the following line to the Source stanza in the
 debian/control file, which will add "Obs: needssslcertforbuild" to the generated
 .dsc file: